What's the difference between workers' compensation claim & a common law claim for damages?

-The purpose of the scheme is to ensure that injured workers in Queensland receive assistance with their medical bills and wages whilst they cannot work due to their injuries, and also to afford an injured worker some compensation for their injuries where the injury is likely to result in ongoing debilitation.
+It also assists with wages whilst they cannot work due to their injuries.
+Additionally it will also afford an injured worker some compensation for their injuries where the injury is likely to result in ongoing debilitation.

+Yes.
 Under this workers' compensation scheme, it is compulsory for all employers in Queensland to hold workers' compensation insurance for injuries their workers may sustain in the course of their employment.

 Who is the insurer for injured workers in Queensland?

 In Queensland, the most prevalent workers' compensation insurer is Workcover Queensland.

 Workcover Queensland is a quasi-governmental body and as such is the workers' compensation insurer for most Queensland businesses, but it is not the workers' compensation insurer for all businesses operating in Queensland.

 Some of the larger businesses in Queensland have established their own workers' compensation insurance under the scheme, and these employers are called "self-insurers".

 There are presently 27 self-insurers established under the workers' compensation scheme in Queensland, including such businesses as Toll Holdings, Coles, Woolworths, Myer, Qantas, and some local Government Councils to name a few.